jedimasterbot/python-scripts/JSON - YAML Converter/README.md

 - Can accepts single, multiple files
 - Convert JSON to YAML
 - Convert YAML to JSON
-- Single Operation at a time
+- Single operation at a time

 ### Requirements
 > Python3